-Both teachers use exactly the same forms of input modifications: the use of more common vocabulary, nouns rather than pronouns, spelling, avoidance of idiom, the use of shorter and less complex utterances, the increased use of present tense, the use of fewer modal verbs, the use of slower speech, clearer articulation, less vowel-reduction, greater stress differentiation, more pauses, longer pauses, and more frequent use of standard forms.
+Both teachers use exactly the same forms of input modifications: the use of more common vocabulary, nouns rather than use of spelling, avoidance of present tense, use of spelling, avoidance of spelling, avoidance of spelling. pronouns sales use exactly the same forms of input modifications: the use of more common vocabulary, nouns rather the use of spelling, avoidance of idiom, the use of shorter and less complex utterances, the increased use of present tense, ton, more modal with the use of shorter and less complex utterances, the increased use of present tense, ton, more modal with the use of shorter and less complex utterances, the increased use of present tense, ton, more modal with the use of shorter and less complex utterances, the increased use of present tense. the use of fewer modal verbs, the use of slower speech, clearer articulation, less vowel-reduction, greater stress differentians, in order. tion, more pauses, longer pauses, and more frequent use of standard forms.

-In order to ensure better comprehension, the teachers prefer to use more common vocabulary, such as "change" instead of "amend" in "Why do you have to change 'sleep'?"The importance of using more common vocabulary at this level leads to the avoidance of idiom, which was reported by the teachers as being too difficult to introduce at this level.
+In order to ensure pauses, and more frequent use of standard forms. in order to ensure better comprehension, the teachers prefer to use more common vocabulary, such as "change" instead to "Why do you have prefer to use more common vocabulary at this level leads to In order to ensure better comprehension, the teachers prefer to use more common vocabulary, such as "change instead to "Why do you have to change 'sleep'?"
+The importance of using more common vocabulary at this level leads to the avoidance of idiom, which was reported by the teachers as being too difficult to introduce at this level.
 Some examples show that even a non-idiomatic expression like, "Open your ears" was still too difficult for most students.

 In general interactions, nouns were used more often than pronouns to make the message more obvious.
 A noun is often used for explanations, instructions or in questions.
 "I'm going to turn on the CD.
 I am going to play it", is chosen instead of "I am going to turn it on."
 The pronoun "it" is used but only after the teacher mentions the noun 'CD'.
-"I want you to write the conversation." is said instead of "I want you to write it", or "What does Robert share with his mother?"
+"I want you to write the conversation." is said instead of "I want you to write it", or "What does Robert share with his mother?" is selected instead of "What does he share with her?"